The ZX calculus is a language for surface code lattice surgery: Lattice surgery in the ZX calculus

 This motivates a view of simple ZX diagrams as denoting Kraus maps of lattice surgery procedures.
-It remains to describe how to represent the {``negative branch''} of rough and smooth merges. \begin{lemma} \end{lemma} \begin{proof} By calculation of the operators, from Eqn.~\eqref{ZXnodes}. \end{proof} \begin{corollary} A smooth merge operation may be represented by either of the two pairs of ZX diagrams, ~\\[-3ex] representing the Kraus operations of the logical effect $\mathsf M_S$ of the smooth merge (where the choice of diagrams corresponds to the choice of convention, of correcting either the first parent or the second parent respectively in the negative branch).
-Similarly, a rough merge operation may be represented by either of the two pairs of ZX diagrams, ~\\[-3ex] representing the Kraus operations of the logical effect $\mathsf M_R$ of the rough merge (where again the choice of diagrams corresponds to the choice of correction convention for the negative branch). \end{corollary} \begin{proof} This follows from the previous Lemmata concerning the equality of the Kraus operators. \end{proof}
+It remains to describe how to represent the {``negative branch''} of rough and smooth merges. \begin{lemma} \end{lemma} \begin{proof} By calculation of the operators, from Eqn.~\eqref{ZXnodes}. \end{proof}